About Piscataquis County

 - Property tax bills, exemption applications, and payment histories are available upon request, subject to reasonable fees for extensive searches exceeding one hour of staff time.

 The office provides free public access to its online search system through the Maine Registry of Deeds Online Search at https://www.piscataquis.mainedeedsearch.com, where users can search and view recorded documents without charge, though downloads and certified copies require payment.
 Walk-in researchers can access computer terminals and microfilm readers during office hours, Monday through Friday, 8:00 AM to 4:00 PM.
-Property tax records are maintained separately by the Piscataquis County Tax Assessor's Office at 51 East Main Street, Dover-Foxcroft, ME 04426 (phone: 207-564-2161), which assesses values for all properties in the unorganized territories.
+Property tax records are maintained separately by Piscataquis County Tax Assessor's Office at 51 East Main Street, Dover-Foxcroft, ME 04426 (phone: 207-564-2161), which assesses values for all properties in the unorganized territories.

 Vital Records

-Vital records in Piscataquis County are maintained at two levels: municipal town clerks hold original records for births, deaths, and marriages occurring within their jurisdictions, while the Maine Office of Data, Research and Vital Statistics (formerly the Office of Vital Records) in Augusta serves as the state repository.
+Vital records in Piscataquis County are maintained at two levels: municipal town clerks hold original records for births, deaths, and marriages occurring within their jurisdictions, while the Maine Office of Data, Research and Vital Statistics (formerly the Office of Vital Records) in Augusta is the state repository.
 For births and deaths occurring in Dover-Foxcroft or other Piscataquis County municipalities, certified copies can be requested from the town clerk where the event occurred.

 - The Dover-Foxcroft Town Office is located at 48 Morton Avenue, Dover-Foxcroft, ME 04426 (phone: 207-564-3318).